jainiejose/jainiejose/README.md

 🏠 I've recently moved to Toronto

-🎯 I'm looking to change my career to become a Data Analyst
+🎯 Currently working on changing my career to a Data Analyst

 📚 Books that changed my life: Work Rules!
 (By Laszlo Bock), The Effective Engineer (By Edmund Lau) & The Hard Thing About Hard Things (By Ben Horowitz)